department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/error-messages.md

 - What does the user need to do to continue?
 - If there's nothing they can do, what’s the next step for the user?

-See the [error message style guide](https://design.va.gov/patterns/messaging-error-messages) for additional guidance on writing an error messages.
+See the [error message style guide](https://design.va.gov/patterns/messaging-error-messages) for additional guidance on writing error messages.
 See the [error message dictionary](https://design.va.gov/patterns/messaging-dictionary) for specific error message examples and use cases.